AshuutoshVish/Recommender-System-Web-app/README.md

 Recommender System Web App
 A web application that provides personalized recommendations using machine learning.
-Built with Flask, Python, and Docker, this app predicts recommendations based on user preferences and historical data.
+Built with Flask, Python, and Docker.
+This app predicts recommendations based on user preferences and historical data.

 🚀 Features
 ✅ Personalized recommendations